Blood Harvest (film): Plot

 We open on the death of Gary and Merv's parents, seemingly murdered and then taken away by paramedics.
 Jill Robinson arrives back in her small hometown, having returned from college.
 She learns that the townspeople are not happy with her father, a banker who has been foreclosing on family farms in the area.
 She meets her friend Sarah at the diner she works at and gets a ride home, only to find her parents missing and the house has been vandalized.
 She also finds Merv in their kitchen acting odd and is dressed as a clown, having assumed the identity of "The Marvelous Mervo".
 Also in their house is her childhood neighbor/one-time lover Gary, who is also Merv's brother and caretaker.
 He takes Merv and leaves.

 She continues to experience harassment and visits the Sheriff for help, but when they arrive to the house, they find that everything is fixed.
 Gary arrives later and admits to fixing the windows and repainting the house, and they recount childhood memories in their old treehouse.
 Jill reveals that she is engaged to a man named Scott, which upsets Gary.
 Gary also shares that his parents were murdered, and that's why Merv is acting like a literal clown.
 Merv also is seen bringing food to an unknown woman who is being held hostage.

 That night, Jill continues to experience harassment and stalking from both a masked figure and possibly Merv/Mervo.
 She calls the Sheriff over for help, finds Merv/Mervo on her property and agrees to take him home.
 After they leave and she goes to sleep, someone sneaks into the house, uses chloroform on her, and sexually assaults her by taking nude photos of her.

-The next morning, Jill's fiance Scott arrives and is primarily focused on making sexual advances towards her.
+The next morning, Jill's fiancé Scott arrives and is primarily focused on making sexual advances towards her.
 Scott has sex with her while keeping his jeans on, and Gary spies through the window.
 Scott wants beer afterwards, and leaves to get some from town.
 He follows a suspicious figure into Jill's parents' barn outside, and is attacked.
 Gary circles around the house to talk to Jill, but is interrupted by Merv/Mervo and leaves to take him home.
 Sarah arrives and stays for a little while, and then leaves to go to work at the diner.
 Sarah goes outside and is attacked by the masked figure, and is taken to the barn and killed.